TradeControl/tradecontrol.github.io/src/pages/articles/tc_production.md

 ### Cash Polarity

-The figure below is exchange expressed in the perspective of Workflow Polarity; the Sales Order is the same as a Purchase Order, except with reverse polarities (i.e. direction of goods and money).
+The figure below presents how polarity works in workflow exchanges; the Sales Order is the same as a Purchase Order, except with reverse polarities (i.e. direction of goods and money).

 ![ExchangePolarity](/images/production_figure_1.svg)